 NATIONAL FREEDOM OF INFORMATION DAY

-- The Freedom of Information Act was passed into law in 1966.
+- In 1966, Congress passed the Freedom of Information Act into law.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!